flatironinstitute/kachery-cloud/README.md

 > **PLEASE NOTE**: At this point, uploaded files are not guaranteed to be available forever.

 Kachery-cloud is designed to make it easier for researchers to share data and files between different computers and with web applications.
-It provides a content-addressable storage database and a uniform way to access data and files across different machines.
+It provides a content-addressable storage network and a uniform way to access data and files across different machines.
 The goal is to make scientific research more reproducible and collaborative.

 Kachery-cloud is a core part of [figurl](https://github.com/flatironinstitute/figurl).